DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-09.md

 When Jesus heard it, he said to them, "Those who are healthy have no need for a physician, but those who are sick do.

 ###### v13
-But you go and learn what this means: 'I desire mercy, and not sacrifice,' for I came not to call the righteous, but sinners to repentance."
+But you go and learn what [[Hos-06#v6|this]] means: 'I desire mercy, and not sacrifice,' for I came not to call the righteous, but sinners to repentance."

+### Jesus is Questioned About Fasting
 ###### v14
 Then John's disciples came to him, saying, "Why do we and the Pharisees fast often, but your disciples don't fast?"